josh-feng/pool/README.md

 Project: Reduced Markup Language (RML)

-    Several formats (json, yaml) are not stable and have some drawbacks.
+    Several formats (markdown, json, yaml, etc.) are not stable and have some limitation/drawbacks.
     We will develop our own.
 The goal is have a succinct format to break a text into usable fields.

-    Syntax: works like punctutaions
+    Syntax: RML works like punctutaions